Paracosm-Daemon/Weaver/docs/communication/services.md

 ## Signals

 Let's say that we don't want to expose signals to the client, rather, we want to have an event that other services can listen to, like a [BindableEvent](https://create.roblox.com/docs/reference/engine/classes/BindableEvent).
 Weaver implements this through it's built-in class: [Signal](/api/Signal).
-You are able to create a Signal by using the module via `Weaver.Util.Signal`.
+You are able to create a Signal by using the module located at `Weaver.Util.Signal`.
 Unlike [RemoteSignals](/api/RemoteSignal), these are available as soon as you create them via [`Signal.new()`](/api/Signal#new).

 First, we create our service, which handles our signal: